nathanielop/achievements/README.md

 # achievements
 A collection of shell scripts to achieve 100% of API-accessible Github achievements

+For an improved and easier to use version, click [here](https://github.com/MasterPi-2124/achievements).

 ## Prerequisites
 - `gh` Github CLI Installed
 - `gh auth login` Must be ran and completed successfully